Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Theoretical Formalism

 We compute the growth factor by numerically solving the second-order differential equation below, which describes the growth of matter density perturbations on sub-Hubble length scales in the linear regime :

 where $^\prime$ indicates a derivative with respect to the scale factor $a$ ($\equiv 1/z - 1)$, and $E(a) \equiv H(a)/H_0$ denotes the normalized expansion rate.
-The last term on the left-hand side of the above equation represents the gravitational source term, which facilitates the growth of perturbations via the process of gravitational instability, while the second term on the left-hand side corresponds to the Hubble friction term, which tends to suppress their growth due to the expansion of the Universe.
+The last term on the left-hand side of \eqn{eq:linear_growth} represents the gravitational source term, which facilitates the growth of perturbations via the process of gravitational instability, while the second term on the left-hand side of \eqn{eq:linear_growth} corresponds to the Hubble friction term, which tends to suppress their growth due to the expansion of the Universe.
 The interplay between these competing effects governs the overall rate of structure formation.

-Therefore, one can easily see that cosmological models with dynamical dark energy not only alter the background expansion rate (\eqn{eq:hubble_expansion_rate}) but also directly affect the growth of large-scale structures (via modifications to $E(z)$ in \eqn{eq:linear_growth}).
-We solve \eqn{eq:linear_growth} numerically for a given cosmological model, with the initial conditions - $\delta(a_i) = a_i$ and $\delta'(a_i) = 1$ at some initial scale factor $a_i = 10^{-3}$ \cite{Adil2023}.
+Therefore, one can easily see that cosmological models with a dynamical dark energy sector not only alter the background expansion rate (\eqn{eq:hubble_expansion_rate}) but also directly affect the growth of large-scale structures (via modifications to $E(z)$ in \eqn{eq:linear_growth}).
+We solve \eqn{eq:linear_growth} numerically for a given cosmological model, with the initial conditions - $\delta(a_i) = a_i$ and $\delta'(a_i) = 1$ at some initial scale factor $a_i = 10^{-3}$ \citep{Adil2023}.